xx00a/Group6/uml/use_case_produce_languages_report.md

 1. Administrator correctly identifies variables to execute the query.
 2. Administrator is competent on the system and successfully submits a request to the application to process.
 3. The application produces an accurate report that the Administator can analyse.
-4. Administrator uses data to advise data product requestor.
+4. Administrator uses data to advise data product request.

 ## EXTENSIONS

-1. **Business Analyst position does not exist:**
+1. **Administrator position does not exist:**
-    1. HR advises there is no Business Analyst to execute and analyze the report.
+    1. HR advises there is no Administrator to execute and analyze the report.

 ## SUB-VARIATIONS